-• wait 4 seconds and the zone will be "locked in".
+• wait 4 seconds and the zone will

 Perform compass calibration in an open area free from steel structures and high voltage lines.
 For optimum calibration, turn off all electrical accessories (heater/air conditioning, wipers, etc.) and make sure all vehicle doors are shut.